 The most important attribute of a backcountry ski pole is that it's comfortable to hold.
 We push down on our poles over and over, all season long on the skin track, so the grip needs to be ergonomic and easy to grasp.
 The top of the handle should be comfortable to push down upon since we often use our poles like canes on steep skin tracks.
 The straps should be nice to wear as well, making days at the resort and long skates across flats more bearable.
 Finally, the pole's swing weight should be light, not impeding our ability to snap our pole forward for the next turn.

 The G3 Via Carbon has the most comfortable grip in our review.
 It is perfectly contoured to the curves of the hand.
-We also like the grips on the Leki poles, which also feature an ergonomic curvature.
+The Dynafit Speed Vario 2.0 and Leki Helicon also have nicely contoured grips.
 The Black Diamond grips have been a long-time favorite, with their slight curves and generic fit, but these grips lack refinement and have been surpassed over time.
 Still, we like the top of the handle on the BD poles the best.

-Secondary grips are used whenever the skin track starts to switchback uphill, as it is more comfortable for the uphill hand to choke up on the pole rather than reaching up to remain on the grip.
+Secondary grips sit below the main/upper grip and are typically used whenever the skin track starts to switchback uphill, as it is more comfortable for the uphill hand to be positioned lower on the pole rather than reaching up to remain on the grip.
 We like the Leki Helicon Lite's secondary grip the most, with its slightly grippy surface and smooth connection to the primary grip.

 Among the splitboard-specific poles, we preferred the contoured grip and secondary handle of the MSR Dynalock Ascent Carbon to the more generic contouring of the Black Diamond Carbon Compactor.